 Getting Started: Information for First-Year Students (Freshmen)

-Your goal as a first-year freshman is to progress through your General Education requirements, which total 44 s.h.
+Your goal as a first-year freshman is to start progressing through your General Education requirements, which total 44 s.h.
 Please make sure to carefully plan each semester with your advisor(s).
-Ideally, you want to satisfy Gen Ed requirements as soon as possible before moving on to advanced History, Social Studies, and Education courses.
+Ideally, you want to start satisfying Gen Ed requirements before moving on to advanced History, Social Studies, and Education courses.
+Use the University Bulletin to review course descriptions for classes you are interested in registering for.
+In order to plan your coursework, review the Four-Year Guides produced by our program with a suggested progression of courses.
+Programs of Study are helpful to review program requirements and are hyperlinked with course descriptions!

 For a list of Gen Ed 2.0 courses (and aligned themes), see course descriptions